Taken every day, PrEP can help keep you free from HIV.

 The PrEP process: What to expect

 - Initial evaluation and interview: You should come to your visit prepared to discuss your last HIV test as well as any risk factors you may have.
-You will also have a blood draw to assess your kidney and liver function, HIV status, and screen for other sexually transmitted infections (STIs).
+You will also have a blood draw to assess your kidney and liver for Hepatitis B, HIV status, and screen for other sexually transmitted infections (STIs).
 We will also collect a urine pregnancy test, if applicable.
 All testing is done in our office, and results are available in two to three business days.

 - Medication initiation: If your test results show that you are a good candidate for PrEP, your provider will write you a prescription for PrEP.
 It is essential that you remember to take your medication every day.